WaqarSyed/chai-aur-react/01vitereact/notes.md

-# Notes for Understanding the basics of React
+# Understanding the basics of React

 ## "react" is the core library.
 It comes with some other attachments